Hiking during the winter

 Get a weekly dose of discounts and inspiration for adventure lovers

-Once you know how to dress and be prepared, the cold is no longer an issue.
-You’ll have incredible tranquility, beautiful panoramas, and far fewer people on the trails.
-Of course to get on the trails you’ll need some special gear.
+Once you learn how to dress properly and be prepared for the conditions, the cold will no longer be an issue.
+You’ll experience incredible tranquility, beautiful panoramas, and run into far fewer people on the trails.
+You’ll need some special gear in order to get out on the trails in winter, but it is a small price to pay for being able to enjoy the outdoors year-round.

 Before you know it, you’ll actually begin to look forward to the winter months!
 Of course, make sure you read our article on winter safety before you hit the trails.